RebelCodeBase/sopel-rss/README.md

 You can use nearly any character you like but the percent sign % has a special meaning: it is the escape sign.
 If you want the bot to print a percent sign then you have to specify it twice: if the title of an item is "itemtitle" then *t=t|%%{}* will output "%itemtitle".
 The same is true for a comma after an escape sequence: if the title of an item is "itemtitle" then *t=t|%17%,{}%20* will output ",itemtitle" in italics.

-To print colors you have to use the percent sign the color code of a foreground color.
-Optionally you can add a dollar sign the color code of a background color.
+To print colors you have to use the percent sign and the color code of a foreground color.
+Optionally you can add a dollar sign and the color code of a background color.
 Here is a list of all valid color and other formatting codes:

 <table>
   <tr align=left>